Sirhowy Railway: Formation of the Sirhowy Railway

 The Sirhowy Tramroad was effectively a monopoly, and it was making good profits; for many years it saw little need to adapt itself to changed circumstances.
 Nevertherless the neighbouring Monmouthshire Canal Company, on which the Sirhowy line depended to reach Newport, was extending its network.
 Intending to become a full passenger-carrying railway (rather than allowing carriers on to its line), the Monmouthshire Canal changed its name to the Monmouthshire Railway and Canal Company in 1845.
 It had been under pressure in 1847 and again in 1849 to convert its line to a railway.
 It started to do so, but to continue the tramroad operation by independent carriers during the conversion, it adopted a combination tramplate that could carry standard gauge railway vehicles as well as tramroad waggons.

 By the end of 1855 the whole of the Monmouthshire system in the Western Valley (with the exception of the Rassa Tramroad) had been transformed into locomotive worked standard gauge railways.
 This included the Nine Mile Point branch from Risca.

 By this time it was impossible for the Sirhowy Tramroad to continue to ignore technological progress, and parliamentary approval to convert the system to a railway was obtained by an act of Parliament, the Sirhowy Railway Act 1860 (23 & 24 Vict. c. lxxi), of 25 May 1860; this changed the name of the company to the Sirhowy Railway Company.
 The act also authorised a northward extension of the line to a junction at Nantybwch on the planned Merthyr, Tredegar and Abergavenny Railway, which had received parliamentary approval in 1859.

 The owners of the tramroad to Trevil were also authorised to convert it to a railway.
 Minor deviations of the Sirhowy line of route were made in the lower part of the system, but the new track followed an entirely distinct course passing through Blackwood and Argoed, where the tramroad passed through the main streets, having been laid before the settlements developed.
 The whole length from Bedwellty Pits through Tredegar to Sirhowy was also on a new alignment.
 It probably opened in 1863.

-The Nantybwch extension was not made according to the 1860 Act; its route was amended by the Sirhowy Railway Act 1865 (28 & 29 Vict. c. cccxlii) of 5 June 1865, and opened on 2 November 1868.
+The Nantybwch extension was not made according to the Sirhowy Railway Act 1860; its route was amended by the Sirhowy Railway Act 1865 (28 & 29 Vict. c. cccxlii) of 5 June 1865, and opened on 2 November 1868.
 The act also changed the planned direction of the connection there so that it faced east, towards Abergavenny.